 It's safe to say that forums have existed since the beginning of time.
 Well, more like the beginning of the internet (which is basically the same).
 Online forums allow virtual communities to come together to share knowledge and enthusiasm.
 By adding an online forum to your website, you can greatly increase user engagement and grow your online community.
 In addition, creating a forum is valuable in boosting your website’s content and adds an element of fun for your site visitors.

-In this article we’ll introduce the features of Wix Forum, as well as dive into the benefits of adding a forum to your website and the best practices for doing so.
+In this article we’ll introduce the features of Wix Forum, as well as dive into the benefits of adding a forum to your site, regardless of your specific website idea, and the best practices for doing so.
+You can incorporate it into your membership site, or any other site you choose to create.
 Like other features in the Wix website builder, setting up your forum is simple, intuitive and free of charge.

 Meet Wix Forum – your online community builder